xamat/Xavibot/README.md

 ### Backend Switching

+The system supports two types of backend switching:

+#### 1. Configuration-based Switching
 The system automatically switches between backends based on the `BACKEND_TYPE` environment variable:

 - `BACKEND_TYPE=gemini` - Uses Google Gemini (default)
 - `BACKEND_TYPE=openai` - Uses OpenAI GPT

+#### 2. Runtime Backend Switching
+You can switch between backends during a conversation by typing specific commands:

+- Type `/useGemini` or `/useOpenAI` to change backends
+- The system will automatically create a new thread for the new backend
+- Your conversation history will be preserved within each backend

+**Note**: When switching backends, you'll get a new conversation thread, so previous messages won't be available in the new backend.
+Gemini is used by default.

 ### Knowledge Base